KatarzynaConnell/Iris-Project-2019/README.md

 2.3 The Mean, Maximum and Minimum value for each of the species give us better understanding of the size attributes of each specie:

-Mean of each of the species:
+Mean for each of the species' attributes:

 <img width="363" alt="Species_Mean" src="https://user-images.githubusercontent.com/47403763/56864233-f745f700-69b7-11e9-92d0-d2c18a6f66ce.PNG">

-Minimum values for each species are presented below:
+Minimum values for each of the species' attributes:

 <img width="361" alt="Species_Min" src="https://user-images.githubusercontent.com/47403763/56864251-29575900-69b8-11e9-93fd-980111035aef.PNG">

-Maximum Values for each species:
+Maximum Values for each of the species' attributes:

 <img width="361" alt="Species_Max" src="https://user-images.githubusercontent.com/47403763/56864240-104ea800-69b8-11e9-9f80-1bceaf8a9ab8.PNG">